 A physio-therapist can offer great help in the treatment of frozen shoulder facilitating you to learn range-of-motion exercises.
 These help in improving mobility in your shoulder.

 - Steroid injections: Use of corticosteroids to mitigate pain and improve shoulder mobility, is advisable in cases of extreme pain and no movement.

 - Shoulder manipulation: In this procedure, the doctor would move your shoulder in different directions to loosen the scar tissue.
 All this is done under anesthesia to avoid feeling any pain.

-- Surgery: Surgery is the last resort and may be used in rate cases.
+- Surgery: Surgery is the last resort and may be used in rare cases.

 Call +91-8010-994-994 and talk to Credi Medical Experts for FREE.
 Get assistance in choosing the right Orthopedic Doctor, compare treatment cost from various hospitals and get support in managing other hospital processes.